Aelto/tw3-random-encounters-reworked/Notes.md

    - `CMoveTRGScript` look for that too
  - `CBTTaskGesturesManager` for the gestures during dialogue
   - `SignalGameplayEvent('GesticulatingActor');` could be used to trigger the manager
+ - `DisplayPortalConfirmationPopup` can be used to dispay Yes/No popups